javascript-tutorial/en.javascript.info/9-regular-expressions/16-regexp-sticky/article.md

 So we've came to the problem: how to search for a match exactly at the given position.

-That's what `y` flag does.
+That's what `pattern:y` flag does.
 It makes the regexp search only at the `lastIndex` position.

 Here's an example